 - Healthy oceans, undisturbed forests, and widespread clean energy all help to reduce carbon dioxide in the atmosphere, giving us breathable air.

-- Plus, a world without the climate crisis means fewer wildfires, which means less asthma-inducing smoke.
+- A world without the climate crisis means fewer wildfires and less asthma-inducing smoke.

 - We want a home fit for our kids and our kids’ kids.

 Being environmentally sustainable for our physical, mental, and emotional well-being is important.
 Teenagers, kids, and infants automatically inherit the pollution, litter, and wildfires if the current generations don’t clean up our air, water, and land.

 This worldwide challenge has incredible potential to bring countries and demographics together in unprecedented ways.
 All walks of life must work toward this same goal.
 Are you up for it?

 Related content: 20 Tips to Conserve Natural Resources

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.